 There’s also such thing as an allergy to wheat, which is different than an allergy to gluten.
 People with wheat allergies can also benefit from following gluten-free diets, but they don’t necessarily need to severely restrict rye, barley and oats from their diets like celiac patients do.

 There is no known cure for celiac disease, which is chronic and autoimmune in nature, so there are only ways to minimize symptoms and help rebuild the immune system.
-First and foremost, it’s crucial to follow a completely gluten-free diet if you have celiac disease by avoiding all products containing wheat, barley or rye.
-Gluten makes up about 80 percent of the protein found in these three grains, although it’s also hiding in many other products and contaminated grains too.
+First and foremost, it’s crucial to follow a completely gluten-free diet if you have celiac disease by avoiding all products containing wheat, barley or rye (see my article on the celiac disease diet).
+Gluten makes up about 80 percent of the protein found in these three grains, although it’s also hiding in many other products and grains with cross-contamination too.